payloadcms/plugin-cloud-storage/docs/local-dev.md

 1. `cd` into `./dev` and run `cp .env.example .env` to create an `.env` file
 1. Open your newly created `./dev/.env` file and _completely_ fill out each property

-### Supabase Adapter Development

-By now, this repository does not come with a Docker emulator for Supabase Storage.

-If you would like to test locally this plugin, use the following steps:

-1. Sign up for a free plan in Supabase platform.
-1. Make sure your environment variables within `./dev/.env` are configured for your Supabase connection.
-1. Finally, run `yarn dev:supabase` and then open `http://localhost:3000/admin` in your browser.

 ### Azure Adapter Development

 This repository comes with a Docker emulator for Azure Blob Storage.